 The scanner is normally scanning all the dispatch, command, fire air and ground tacticals in the area, with priority on TGU and SHU local nets.
 With the BCT15x dynamic memory, I have systems preprogrammed for major incidents in Shasta, Tehama, nearby Forests, Red Bluff City, etc. Upon notice of a major incident, I can simply remote in from my phone, activate one of those systems, and the scanner immediately shifts focus to that particular major incident, putting priority on command nets, etcs.
 I am quite excited how this is setup and it performed flawlessly during the 2014 fire season.

 Because I'm a fire radio nut, during fire season I rarely monitor law enforcement.
 You won't find a law enforcement frequency plugged in during fire season unless it's directly tied to a major incident.
 During the winter I have law enforcement frequencies and various other freqs such as Fish and Game, Parks and Rec, and Caltrans.
 During major storms, you may hear more with road departments etc.

 Where's Butte County?

-Butte County is supported by Tom, located in the heart of Butte County at thenet411.net My scanner can only listen to the northern Butte County repeaters.
+Butte County is supported by the Butte FireSafe Council, located in the heart of Butte County at thenet411.net My scanner can only listen to the northern Butte County repeaters.
 When they switch to south county, all I get is multipath noise or static which is annoying to the online listeners.
 This allows me to focus on other agencies.
 I do have Butte programmed as a major incident system incase something breaks in their northern Unit and I can keep tabs on it.